UT-Austin-RPL/amago/README.md

 from amago import TstepEncoder
 # there's no specific requirement to use AMAGO's pytorch modules, but
-# we've built up a collection of common RL pieces that might be helpful!
+# we've built up a collection of common RL components that might be helpful!
 from amago.nets.cnn import NatureishCNN from amago.nets.ff import Normalization